thinkocapo/hash-tronic/README.md

 CORS will need to be enabled with the appropriate domain set.
 Otherwise, JavaScript calls are limit by the same-origin policy and requests will fail:
 `geth --rpc --rpccorsdomain "http://localhost:3000"` that's **--rpccorsdomain**

-#### But Avoid The Deprecated Code that's all over Stackoverflow
+#### Avoid The Deprecated Code that's all over Stackoverflow
-**DEPRECATED** `geth --fast --cache=1024 --rpcapi eth,web3 --rpc` **DEPRECATED** `geth --fast --cache=1024 --rpcaddr "http://localhost" --rpcport 8545`
-because the **--fast** flag is deprecated since previous versions like geth 1.4. geth --fast --cache=1024 get --fast --cache=1024 --rpcapi eth,web3 --rpc
+the `--fast` flag in `geth --fast --cache=1024` is **DEPRECATED**.
+I last used it in geth v1.4 *Note* official documentation says to use `--cache 2048` and not `--cache=2048` like many users says.
+Unsure if it makes a difference.

 #### Avoid unecessary commands that aren't necessary at this time
-`--rpcapi` API's offered over the HTTP-RPC interface (default: "eth,net,web3") Can change the default port (8545) and listing address (localhost) with:
-`geth --rpc --rpcaddr <ip> --rpcport <portnumber>`

-*some command arguments*
-`--rpcport` default port is 8545 which we're fine with, so omitt this flag `--rpcaddr` default is localhost which we're fine with, so omitt this

 **Popular commands that won't help us and why**
-`geth --syncmode "fast" --cache 2048` is missing the flag for RPC connections (so can't connect from web3 or a web app) `geth --syncmode "fast" --cache 2048 --rpcapi --rpc` not needed `geth --syncmode "fast" --cache 2048 --rpc` works
+`geth --syncmode "fast" --cache 2048` is missing the flag for RPC connections (so can't connect from web3 or a web app) `geth --syncmode "fast" --cache 2048 --rpcapi --rpc` not needed `--rpcport` default port is 8545 which we're fine with, so omitt this flag `--rpcaddr` default is localhost which we're fine with, so omitt this `--rpcapi` API's offered over the HTTP-RPC interface (default: "eth,net,web3")

+**Correct Command for Starting Geth and your Ethereum Node** `geth --syncmode "fast" --cache 2048 --rpc`

 If syncronisation is working properly it should settle on log activity like:
-`INFO [02-13|23:32:14] Imported new state entries               count=0    elapsed=8.955ms   processed=323550 pending=15495 retry=0    duplicate=3244 unexpected=9294` where x is the Block Height (latest block)

-starts running on port localhost:XXXX which you'll need for step 2
+`INFO [02-14|17:17:31] Imported new block receipts count=124  elapsed=203.265ms bytes=9311747 number=5086552 hash=a4e3fe…2c9c60 ignored=0`
+where `number` is the Block Height (i.e. latest block mined), so 5,086,552 blocks in the Ethereum blockchain as of 02/14/17, which are 52GB on my machine. `du -h ~/Library/Ethereum/geth/chaindata` to find out how many GB

+Geth is now running on port `localhost:8545` and our node script will communicate to it in step 3.

+2. Import a Private Key (Ethereum Account) to Geth, one that already has Eth In a new shell window (consider doing this before running Geth node. shouldn't hurt to do it afterwards though) `geth account import ../<keyfile>` ../ because don't want your privateKey pasted within this project or create a new address/privateKey, (instructions)[https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts]

-2. Run the node script using npm start
+3. Run the node script using npm start
 Web3 config makes JRC-20 protocool requests to the node your started on `localhost:8545`.
 This address:port is specified in the index.js file during web3 instance configuration.